-(This is a common course number.
-Last year's course prefit/number SPA 202)
+SPAN 2322 Introduction To Spanish Literature (3) (This is a common course number.
+Former course prefix/number SPA 204)

-Prerequisite: Spanish 2311 or the equivalent or demonstrated competence approved by the instructor.
-This course is a continuation of Spanish 2311.
-Contemporary literature and composition are studied.
-Grammar is reviewed and expanded.
+Prerequisite: Spanish 2312 or the equivalent or demonstrated competence approved by the instructor.
+This course is a continuation of Spanish 2321.
+It includes readings in Spanish literature, history, culture, art, and civilization.
 (3 Lec.)

-SPAN 2370 Spanish Conversation II (3) (Last year's course prefix/number SPA 208)
+SPAN 2370 Spanish Conversation II (3)

+(Former course prefix/number SPA 208)

 Prerequisite: Spanish 2311 or the equivalent.
 This course is designed to further strengthen and improve oral skills in the language.
-Oral activities will continue to focus on current events, cultural, historical and social Issues.
+Oral activities will continue to focus on current events, cultural, historical and social issues.
 Audio-visual media are used to explore Hispanic life and society.
 This course is intended to complement Spanish 2312.
 (3 Lec.)